seongfatt/myprofile/README.md

 - Dashboard Storytelling Best Practices

 > “I document my progress — mistakes and all — because learning in public keeps me accountable.”
-> 🟢 **Open to entry-level data roles, internships, or freelance gigs — I learn fast, communicate clearly, and deliver with support (human or AI 😉)**